Why Randolph Jefferson Deserves Serious Consideration

 3.📅 Randolph Jefferson was at Monticello at the right time

-Randolph Jefferson was invited to deliver grass seed purchased by Jefferson and to join their visiting sister at Monticello approximately nine and a half months before the birth of Eston Hemings, placing him there during the conception window.
+Randolph Jefferson was invited to deliver grass seed purchased by Jefferson and to join their visiting sister at Monticello approximately nine and a half months before the birth of Eston Hemings, placing him in the vicinity during the conception window.

 Summary: